 FIRE and Net Worth Update

-Reminder: Instead of using dollar amounts, we like to display our net worth and portfolio value in years of living expenses.
-Real wealth is about time, not money, so I find this way to look at things much more useful.
-I increase these annual amounts with inflation on a quarterly basis to account for the ongoing living cost increases.
+Reminder: Instead of using dollar amounts, we display our net worth and portfolio value in years of living expenses.
+Real wealth is about time, not money, so I find this way of looking at things much more helpful.
+I also increase our FIRE number with inflation on a quarterly basis to account for the ongoing living cost increases.

-And that’s it for our Q3 update, thanks for reading! 🙂
+And that’s it for our Q1 2023 update – thanks for reading! 🙂